jlennox/bird-rummy/readme.md

 Licensing:
 - The game design and cards do not have a listed license at this time, but for the time being, they are free to be reproduced.
-- The images were created by Dall-E 3 from openai.
+- The images were created by Dall-E 3 and Midjourney.